 A Travel Planner, including how to prepare for your Pantanal Adventure, Pack List, Tip Guide, Camera Gear list, and other important information will be provided.

 Reserve your spot now.

-The cost of the Pantanal Expedition is estimated at $6,950 per person double occupancy.
+The cost of the Pantanal Expedition is $6,950 per person double occupancy.

 Price is subject to change with currency exchange rate.